bekiichone/nd00333-capstone/starter_file/README.md

     }
 }

-The dictionary then should be dumped to json and send via http request to endpoint.
-The request should give back result something like: b'{"Results": ["p"]}'.
+Then we have to construct a request by providing endpoint url, header and body, where body is the json dump of test features provided for prediction.
+Then we send request via urlopen and receive a responce via read() function.
+The request should give back result something like: b'{"Results": ["p"]}', which shows that our provided mushroom is classified as poisonous (p).

 ## Furute Improvement Suggestions